 The expedition will spend most it’s time based in the At-Bashi range, but the plan towards the end of the trip is to travel back to Bishkek via the limestone canyons of Son Kul.
 Over the years ISM has been very instrumental in developing and documenting this fantastic rock climbing area and has enjoyed exploring and making many first ascents of both the rocky ridges, walls and faces that the limestone canyons have to offer.
 It’s a fantastic end to the trip and adds to the colour and diversity of our time in Kyrgyzstan.

 As a note, we also feel that an essential part of the expedition is to blend in many of the cultural aspects of Kyrgyzstan that is so rich and colourful during our stay.
-Everyone will get the chance to stay at least one night in a yurt during the trip.
+Everyone will get the chance to stay at least two nights in a yurt during the trip.

 An important consideration for all our trips.
 It is a sad fact that today many of the world's finest mountain areas are conflict zones but thankfully Kyrgyzstan still remains a safe, democratic country with tourism as one of its main industries.